PythonCoderUnicorn/NLPR/README.md

 # NLPR

-a repo for NLPR book
+The repo for the _NLPR_ book.
+Natural Language Processing in R. This book combines lessons from **Quanteda** and the _Text Mining in R_ with different examples and datasets.